 Babies’ and Children’s buttons

-In the 1950s several Australian manufacturers produced lines of children’s and babies’ buttons.
+In the 1950s several Australian manufacturers produced buttons marketed as children’s and babies’ buttons.
 Beauclaire had ‘Tiny Tots’, Woolworths had ‘Kiddietone’, Beutron had a series of 6 collectable cards, and also marketed babies’ buttons in their ‘Tecpearl’ range.
 Rex C. Norris had ‘Jack and Jill’ buttons.

 Beutrons children’s range